 Category: Invasive

-Quick 2025 Update on Cogon in Colorado
+Quick 2025 Update on Imperata cylindrica in Colorado

 I did a quick visit to the site of the cogon infestation that was reported in Colorado in 2023.
 The original article in 2023: Cogon in Colorado: An Alarming Case of Natural Reversion from the Ornamental Variety Two years after being reported and treated, the infestation of cogon still managed to show itself.
 It looks…